MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.Compute/v3.1.0/Add-AzurePHPWorkerRole.md

 # Add-AzurePHPWorkerRole

 ## SYNOPSIS
-Creates the required files and configuration (sometimes referred to as scaffolding) for a PHP application that will be hosted in Azure through php.exe.
+Creates the required files and configuration for a PHP application that will be hosted in Azure through php.exe.

 ## SYNTAX